 - Open your device settings, click on Google, and then Manage your Google Account.

 - Under the heading “Signing in to Google,” tap Password.
 You may be asked to sign in by providing your current password.

 - Enter the new password, then tap Change Password.

 Your new password will take effect immediately.
-You’ll be signed out of all your devices, except those that are used to verify your identity when signing in (for so-called two-factor authentication), and certain mobile devices and home devices with third-party apps that have been given access to your account
+You’ll be signed out of all your devices except those used to verify your identity when signing in (for so-called two-factor authentication) and specific mobile devices and home devices with third-party apps that have been given access to your account.

-To change your the pin or password you use on your phone’s lock screen, follow these steps:
+To change the pin or password you use on your phone’s lock screen, follow these steps: